 How Did Universal Religions Change the World?

 Universal religions such as Judaism, Christianity, Zoroastrianism, Islam, and others mostly rose between 500 BCE and 600 CE.
 Over this 1000 year period, Europe, North Africa, the Middle East, Central Asia, and parts of East Asia transformed from polytheistic worshiping to believing in a single god or universal philosophy.
-We often think of Christianity and Islam perhaps as the dominant universal religions today, but universal philosophies had begun before these religions and through the vehicle of empires universal religions spread.
+We often think of Christianity and Islam perhaps as the dominant universal religions today.
+Still, universal philosophies had begun before these religions, and through the vehicle of empires, universal religions spread.

 Relevance of Universal Religions and Empires

-Scholars and others do suspect that Judaism may have been one of the first universal religions, where only one God was seen as existing and the religion had direct impact to all rather than a select people.
-However, when Judaism became universal is not clear, as evidence for its earlier worship suggest many believers likely worshiped other gods as well.
-During the rise of large-scale empires in Eurasia, we begin to see universal philosophies spreading such as the Greek philosophy of universal world-order (kosmos).
+Scholars and others suspect that Judaism may have been one of the first universal religions, where only one God was seen as existing, and the religion had a direct impact on all rather than a select people.
+However, when Judaism became universal is not clear, as evidence for its earlier worship suggests many believers likely worshiped other gods as well.
+During the rise of large-scale empires in Eurasia, we begin to see universal philosophies spreading, such as the Greek philosophy of universal world-order (kosmos).

-Perhaps the biggest impact empires facilitated is they allowed people from many different ethnic and religious background to more freely intermix (Figure 1).
-Ideas now began to be shared among many people, where even polytheistic faiths were beginning to share similar concepts.
-After the 6th and 5th century BCE, universal ideals became more evident and this could have been a key period in the formulation of universal philosophies.
-What is telling is universal philosophies first developed in a limited regions around the Near East, where Iranian Zoroastrianism may have played an important influential role, but this is not entirely clear.
-What is clear is that universal philosophies where geographically limited in spread until after the 3th century BCE.
+Perhaps the biggest impact empires facilitated is they allowed people from many different ethnic and religious backgrounds to more freely intermix (Figure 1).
+Ideas now began to be shared among many people, where even polytheistic faiths began to share similar concepts.
+After the 6th and 5th century BCE, universal ideals became more evident, and this could have been a key period in the formulation of universal philosophies.
+What is telling is universal philosophies first developed in limited regions around the Near East, where Iranian Zoroastrianism may have played an important, influential role, but this is not entirely clear.
+What is clear is those universal philosophies were geographically limited in spread until after the 3rd century BCE.

 The immediate effect of many of the universal religions is they led to the downfall of many of the old religions that once spanned Eurasia.
 Gradually, either through persecution, financial incentive, coercion, or just normal belief, most polytheistic religions ceased to exist, outside of some lingering stories and traditions that often became incorporated into the new universal religions.
 For example, many saints' days were often days in celebration of ancient gods.